 If you are experiencing these symptoms before 40, you should be immediately evaluated as it can be a sign of another problem.
 Also, the sooner you are diagnosed, the sooner you can get treatment for menopausal symptoms.
 But, it needs to be said that even if you have menopause symptoms after 40, your doctor should be consulted so you can talk about options.

 There are a number of causes of early menopause.
 These reasons have a common thread at the core: your ovaries stop making hormones, and your periods stop.
 The cause of the hormonal change is really the thing in question.

 Sometimes it is induced due to a hysterectomy or other medical treatment such as radiation or chemotherapy.

 If early menopause is not induced, then it is referred to as “natural.”
 Early menopause is natural and can be caused by the following:

 While early menopause differs from “normal” menopause in the age of onset and what causes it, treatment is similar in both cases.
 Hormone replacement therapy is the best way to reduce the severity of symptoms and help restore your quality of life.

 If you suspect you are experiencing early menopause, it is important to consult a doctor quickly.
-And after it is confirmed, make sure you are being treated by a qualified physician with experience in hormone replacement therapy and managing menopause.
+And after it is confirmed, ensure you are being treated by a qualified physician with experience in hormone replacement therapy and managing menopause.

 For treating early menopause, Dr. Karen Clark of Chapel Hill Gynecology specializes in bioidentical hormone therapy.
-To learn more about whether this treatment method may be for you, call (919) 960-2720 to schedule an appointment.
+To learn more about whether this treatment method may suit you, call (919) 960-2720 to schedule an appointment.